Thursday, 21 April 2016

 Bukhara, Varakhsah Palace, 7th-8th

-After the fall of the Samanids, Qwarezmian art verifies the development of this style enriched with significant use of ornated calligraphy wherein vegetal forms play an increasing role.
+After the fall of the Samanids, Qwarezmian art developed the style with significant use of ornated calligraphy wherein vegetal forms played an increasing role.

 Qwarezm, Urgench, Mausoleum of Qho-Rezmanshah II, 12th